 Austin has home run hitter written all over him, whether in the slot or lined up wide or even out of the backfield.
 Lightning quick and hard to locate in a scrum, he is the perfect replacement for Amendola.

-Tags: Arizona Cardinals Buffalo Bills Carolina Panthers Cleveland Browns Detroit Lions Featured Jacksonville Jaguars Kansas City Chiefs Miami Dolphins New England Patriots New Orleans Saints New York Jets Oakland Raiders Philadelphia Eagles Popular San Diego Chargers St. Louis Rams Tampa Bay Buccaneers Tennessee Titans
+Tags: Arizona Cardinals Buffalo Bills Carolina Panthers Cleveland Browns Detroit Lions Jacksonville Jaguars Kansas City Chiefs Miami Dolphins New England Patriots New Orleans Saints New York Jets Oakland Raiders Philadelphia Eagles San Diego Chargers St. Louis Rams Tampa Bay Buccaneers Tennessee Titans